Irish dog names are so fun, so playful, and definitely unique.

 - Kilkenny – A popular tourist destination, Kilkenny is another Irish city that makes a fun dog name.

-- Wexford – Located at the southeast corner of Ireland, Wexford is a town that also sounds like a sophisticated Irish dog name, if you ask us.
+- Wexford – Located at the southeast corner of Ireland, Wexford is a town that also sounds like a sophisticated Irish dog name.

 - Moher – The Cliffs of Moher is a natural attraction with amazing views.

-- Killarney – The city of Killarney is home to a spectacular national park.
+- Killarney – The city of Killarney is home to a popular national park.

 - Connemara – Located in the northern area of County Galway, Connemara has some spectacular topography.